gjeanmart/greg.jeanmart.me/source/_posts/install-raspbian-operating-system-and-prepar.md

 #### Configure a static IP

+_Note: This could be also done at the network level via the router admin (DHCP)._

 By default, the router assigns a arbitrary IP address to the device which means it is highly possible that the router will assign a new different IP address after a reboot.
 To avoid to recheck our router, it is possible to assign a static IP to the machine.

 Edit the file `/etc/dhcpcd.conf` and add the four lines below: